 When we consider the use of SMS in omnichannel marketing strategy, it is vital to understand how text-based communication has dominated the younger demographics.
 As millennials are the largest living generation today in the United States, they spent around $1.4 trillion in 2020 alone.
 The generation prefers to go digital.
 Statistics reveal that about 65% of Gen Z and millennials interact digitally rather than face-to-face.
 As Gen Z represents $143 billion in buying power, businesses need to cater to them.

 When we look at the internet and mobile usage, we realize just how important it is to go mobile.
 With 61% of them using their smartphones for at least 5 hours a day, it is essential to focus on mobile marketing to target younger shoppers.
 Thus, it should be clear that using SMS marketing is crucial since it where the customers are.

-Companies that invest the most in SMS are ones that have a younger demographic.
+Companies that invest the most in SMS have a younger demographic.
 This makes the channel native for the customers.
-It means that customers would be more willing to communicating using the communication channel.
+It means that customers would be more willing to communicating using omnichannel communication channels.